citruspers/SBASE-smoothieware-for-Kossel-Plus/readme.md

 Thoughts:

 I'm not entirely sure about the stepper current.
 My settings are relatively low, but the drivers do heat up quite a bit.
 May need additional cooling, especially with the board mounted under the bed.

 Wired networking seems to crash the board during prints.
 Use a raspberry pi with Octoprint instead, it's much faster and better.

+Autolevel with the display: untested, and still need to add something to manually set the Z0 position as specified in the Smoothieware documentation.

 Useful links: